 MSI supports a cloud computing platform built on OpenStack to allow quick deployment of web, database, and other non-High Performance Computing systems.
 The virtual instances in this environment are a variety of sizes depending on the number of processors and the amount of memory and disk space required for the project.

 All MSI researchers have access to a high-performance parallel storage platform.
 This system provides 2.4 PB (PetaBytes) of storage with sustained read and write speeds of up to 25 GB/sec.
 The integrity of the data is protected by daily snapshots and tape backups.
 High value data sets are backed up to an off site facility as a part of the institute's disaster recovery plan.
 MSI also supports a second tier storage solution designed to address the growing need for resources that support data-intensive research.
-The system is tightly integrated with other MSI storage and computing resources in order to support a wide variety of research data life cycles and data analysis workflows and uses Amazon's S3 (Simple Storage Service) interface, so that researchers can better manager their data, more seamlessly share data with other researchers, and migrate entire data analysis pipelines to cloud-based platforms.
-MSI also maintains a 20 node Hadoop cluster, which is equipped 400 processor cores and 400 TeraBytes of usable storage space in order to support algorithm development for data intensive research and development.
+The system is tightly integrated with other MSI storage and computing resources in order to support a wide variety of research data life cycles and data analysis workflows and uses Amazon's S3 (Simple Storage Service) interface, so that researchers can better manage their data, more seamlessly share data with other researchers, and migrate entire data analysis pipelines to cloud-based platforms.

 Data Centers, Network Connectivity, and Office Facilities